© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pounsley iron furnace is a scheduled monument protected by Historic England under reference 1002233.
 View the official record →

-Pounsley iron furnace is a scheduled ancient monument located in Sussex and represents evidence of the iron-working industry that flourished in the Weald during the post-medieval period.
+Pounsley iron furnace is a blast furnace site located in Sussex dating to the early modern period of English iron production.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002233.

 Pounsley iron furnace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002233.